aursu/puppet-kubeinstall/README.md

 }
 ```

-In order to setup settings it iss possible to use Hiera:
+In order to setup settings it is possible to use Hiera:

 ```
 kubeinstall::cluster_name: projectname